raspberrypilearning/flatgame/en/step_3.md

 --- task ---
 Decide on a **theme** for your flatgame.

-Write out a list of your top 5 themes, and chose one.
+Write out a list of your top 5 themes, and chose your favourite.
 --- /task ---

 --- task ---
-With your crafting materials draw objects, characters, or anything related to your **theme**.
+Start drawing and crafting characters, backgrounds, objects or anything related to your **theme**.

-You don't need to inlcude everyhting you draw in the final project, so feel free to get crafting and make more art than you need.

 GIF - drawing / making
 --- /task ---